Idan3011/Roll_a_DICE_game/README.md

    - Include audio files (e.g., dice roll sounds) in the "sounds" directory and reference them in the JavaScript file for game audio effects.

 5. **Integrate Images**:
-   - Store images (e.g., dice images) in the "images" directory and reference them in the HTML file.
+   - Store images (e.g., dice images) in the "PICS" directory and reference them in the HTML file.

 6. **Testing and Debugging**:
    - Test the website in various browsers and devices to ensure cross-browser compatibility and responsiveness.